RobTillaart/ACS712/README.md

 ## Operation

-With the constructor the parameters **volts** and **maxADC (steps)** of the ADC are set together with the **milliVolt per Ampere** value.
+With the constructor the parameters **volts** and **maxADC (== steps-1)** of the ADC are set together with the **milliVolt per Ampere** value.
 The last parameter can be adjusted afterwards, e.g. to calibrate this value runtime.
 Note this parameter affects both AC and DC measurements.

 To calibrate the zero level for DC measurements, 5 functions are available to adjust the midPoint.